bekk/bekk-christmas/post/opensource/post-apocalyptic-open-source.md

 [![Artic Code Vault](https://img.youtube.com/vi/fzI9FNjXQ0o/0.jpg)](https://www.youtube.com/watch?v=fzI9FNjXQ0o)

-On the 2nd of Febuary 2020 every public repository on GitHub will be snapshotted at stored for at least 1000 years!
+On the 2nd of Febuary 2020 every public repository on GitHub will be snapshotted and stored for at least 1000 years!
 So if you have a few gremlins in your code, now's the time to start tidying up 😜

 Stored on doomsday-surviving microfilm, the code will represent the product of decades of industry innovation and software, and it will be saved as part of our sivilization's legacy for a long, long time.